skyscrapers/documentation/kubernetes/README.md

 By default we deploy an Ingress controller which exposes services to the public Internet.
 We also provide the option to deploy an internal-only controller for exposing your K8s services within the private AWS VPC.

+> [!IMPORTANT]
-**Important**: Make sure to update your Ingress `apiVersions` as the `extensions/v1beta1` and `networking.k8s.io/v1beta1` API versions for Ingress are deprecated and will be removed in K8s `v1.22`.
+> Make sure to update your Ingress `apiVersions` as the `extensions/v1beta1` and `networking.k8s.io/v1beta1` API versions for Ingress are deprecated and will be removed in K8s `v1.22`.
 For migration, check the [upstream Deprecated API Migration Guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#ingress-v122).

 ### HTTP traffic (ports 80 and 443)